 It was kind of anti-climatic, considering that he was hardly even winded.

-That second reminder caused him to frown, and he found himself walking closer to Hoteye.
+He found himself walking closer to Hoteye.

 "Tell me where my team is!"